Skip to content

 Dev environment

-NextJS includes a development environment that can be used to run the app locally and have hot-reload.
+The backend includes a development environment that can be used to run the app locally without bundling it.

 The dev server can be started with :